Skip to main content

 Using ruleset history

-• Ruleset history is currently in public beta and subject to change.
+• Ruleset history is currently in public preview and subject to change.

-• Only changes made to a ruleset after the public beta release, on October 11, 2023, are included in the ruleset history.
+• Only changes made to a ruleset after the public preview release, on October 11, 2023, are included in the ruleset history.

 You can view all the changes to a ruleset and revert back to a specific iteration.
 You can also download a JSON file containing the ruleset's configuration at a specific iteration.
 The bypass list of a ruleset is excluded from the exported JSON file.